hibernate/hibernate-search/legacy/integrationtest/performance/orm/readme.md

   with a large dataset and with metrics enabled

         mvn clean test -Pperf -Pmysql51 -Dtest=TestRunnerStandalone \
         -Dscenario=org.hibernate.search.test.performance.scenario.FileSystemReadWriteTestScenario \
         -Djdbc.url=jdbc:mysql://hostname:3306/hibperf \
         -Djdbc.user=foo \
-        -Djdbc.pass=foo

-### In container against a data source

-The tests will create the datasource automatically.
-Just provide the parameters as you would do in standalone mode.

-- run tests in container mode against in-memory database, **with a small dataset and with metrics disabled** (otherwise you will probably run out of memory)

-        mvn clean test -Dtest=TestRunnerArquillian \
-        -Dscenario=org.hibernate.search.test.performance.scenario.FileSystemReadWriteTestScenario

-Note: For the following scenarios, the test database needs to be created first with appropriate username and password.

-- run tests in container mode against a PostgreSQL database, with a large dataset and with metrics enabled

-        mvn clean test -Pperf -Ppostgresql84 -Dtest=TestRunnerArquillian \
-        -Dscenario=org.hibernate.search.test.performance.scenario.FileSystemReadWriteTestScenario \
-        -Djdbc.url=jdbc:postgresql://localhost:5432/hibperf \
-        -Djdbc.user=foo \
-        -Djdbc.pass=foo

-- run tests in container mode against a MariaDB database, with a large dataset and with metrics enabled

-        mvn clean test -Pperf -Pmysql51 -Dtest=TestRunnerArquillian \
-        -Dscenario=org.hibernate.search.test.performance.scenario.FileSystemReadWriteTestScenario \
-        -Djdbc.url=jdbc:mysql://hostname:3306/hibperf \
-        -Djdbc.user=foo \